sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 A few accommodations may be provided for specialized applications involving markup overlap.
-    * You can choose "olist" mode, in which is it possible to close any element type that is open, not just the current element.
+    * You can switch the parser "olist" mode, in which is it possible to close any element type that is open, not just the current element.
 The closed element is removed from the list of open elements (hence the name), but the list is not popped back to there.
 This allows certain kinds of overlapping structures, discussed in various papers on the MECS system.